Search

 After attending the Preparatory Department of Western Reserve College, James, in 1869, decided to leave Hudson to seek his fortune.
 The 19-year-old Ellsworth went to Cleveland, where he began working for a wholesale pharmaceutical company.
 The following year, he moved to Chicago, joining the coal firm of Ames and Company.
 Within four years, Ellsworth worked himself up to a partner in the business, and soon became a major coal dealer and distributor in his own right.

 On November 4, 1874, Ellsworth married Eva Frances Butler in Chicago.
-On May 12, 1880, their first child was born, a son named Linn (later Lincoln).
+On May 12, 1880, their first child was born, a son named Lincoln.
 A daughter Clare was born on November 5, 1885.
 Eva, however, died on the couple’s 14th wedding anniversary, November 4, 1888.
+Ellsworth later remarried in 1895 to a New York widow named Julia M. Clark Fincke.

-Two years later, James Ellsworth’s Ellsworth Coal Company started the mining town of Ellsworth, Pennsylvania.
-His financial interests began to diversify, and included many companies.
+Ellsworth’s financial interests continued to diversify.
 At one point, he was president of the Ohio Coal Company, the Cleveland and Pittsburgh Dock Company, the Union National Bank of Chicago, among others.
 He also served as director of the Postal Telegraph Cable Company and the Baltimore and Ohio Railroad.

 In was in New York that he met his second wife, a widow named Julia M. Clark Fincke.
 They were married in 1895.

-1907 was a pivotal year for Ellsworth.
-Government restrictions and the threat of unionization pushed him to the decision of making an early retirement.
-As a direct result, he turned his attentions to his hometown of Hudson, with the idea of making it a “model town”.
-It was also in 1907 that Ellsworth bought his most famous residence, the Villa Palmieri on the outskirts of Florence, Italy.
+In 1907 Ellsworth purchased a residence, the Villa Palmieri on the outskirts of Florence, Italy.
 Among this ancient villa’s former residents were the author Boccaccio and the ill-fated Marie Antoinette.
-The Ellsworth’s had the villa completely restored, and for the rest of their lives in spent a large portion of time there.
+The Ellsworths completely restored the villa, and spent a large portion of time there.
 Ellsworth also bought a villa next door, the Villa Aurora, to use for guests.

 Ellsworth soon became not only a collector of homes but also of fine objects, including rare books, coins, and china.
-He was one of the first Americans to buy a Rembrandt and bring it into the United States.
+He owned a Gutenberg Bible and was one of the first Americans to buy a Rembrandt and bring it into the United States.

-He never forgot Hudson, though.
-In 1907, he made a series of proposals for reviving the once vital town.
-Hudson, through a series of misfortunes throughout the end of the 20th century, was in a state of deterioration.
-The streets were unpaved, there was no electricity, nor was there a water and sewer system.
-The infrastructure of the village was deteriorating and the population was in decline.
+He never forgot Hudson.
+In 1907, he proposed a series of initiatives to revive the once-thriving town.
+Hudson, through a series of misfortunes throughout the end of the 20th century, had fallen into disrepair.
+The streets were unpaved, electricity was nonexistent, and the town lacked basic water and sewer systems.
+Its infrastructure was crumbling, and the population was steadily declining.

 Ellsworth’s proposals to help Hudson were sweeping.
 He provided funding to pave the streets, ordered elm trees planted throughout town, created power and water plants, helped property owners to renovate their properties, and encouraged thrift by helping to reinforce the state of banking in town.